 These appraisal review policies must be followed for each appraisal report prepared:

-- An objective review will be performed for all appraisals. - All appraisals \$10,000 or less will be reviewed by a regional review appraiser. - All appraisals over (exceeding) \$10,000 will be reviewed by a statewide review appraiser.
+- An objective review will be performed for all appraisals.
+All appraisals \$10,000 or less will be reviewed by either a regional or statewide review appraiser. - All appraisals exceeding \$10,000 will be reviewed by a statewide review appraiser.